 Consent to Use and Store Personal Health Information

-At Legacy Dental in Lethbridge, we are committed to ensuring a professional, safe and trusted office environment.
+At Legacy Dental, we are committed to ensuring a professional, safe and trusted office environment.
 To provide you with optimized oral health care and excellent service we use, store and analyze certain personal health information that we (a) collect from you, (b) generate through diagnostic testing and treatment planning, or (c) receive from your other health care providers.

 We will not collect, disclose, or use any of your information without your knowledge or consent.
 Only persons with a clinical (or related administrative) need to know a piece of information will be granted access to that information.
 In the same vein we embrace the principle that only the necessary amount of information shall be disclosed for any task or function.
 Our staff are trained on the importance of keeping your information safe, secure, and confidential.

 We have designated Julian Perez as our privacy officer.
 You can reach Julian Perez at firstname.lastname@example.org should you have any questions or concerns.
 We appreciate your feedback.

 There are a few categories of information we normally collect.
 The first is personal information such as name, address, other contact information, insurance information, and financial/billing information, which may include credit card numbers and other such information.
 To the extent we collect credit card information, it is done in compliance with Payment Card Industry Data Security Standards (PCI DSS).